telefonicaid/fiware-orion/doc/manuals/admin/upgrading_crossing_2-2-0.md

     `DELETE /v1/contextEntities/{entityId}/attributes/{attrName}/{attrId}` or
     `DELETE /v1/contextEntities/type/{entityType}/id/{entityId}/attributes/{attrName}/{attrId}` operations.

--   Using the script check_metadata_id.py in autofix mode.
-In order to do so, edit the script and change the line `autofix = False` to `autofix = True`.
-In autofix mode and automatic transformation procedure is applied, so each attribute with ID is transformed to a new attribute in the form `<attrName>:<id>` (e.g. if you have an attribute `temperature` with metadata ID `id1` then it will be transformed to `temperature:id1`.
+-   Using the script `check_metadata_id.py` in autofix mode.
+In order to do so, edit the script and change the line `autofix = None` to either `autofix = 'as_new_attrs'` or `autofix = 'as_metadata'`.
+    - In `as_new_attrs` mode each attribute with ID is transformed to a new attribute in the form `<attrName>:<id>` (e.g. if you have an attribute `temperature` with metadata ID `id1` then it will be transformed to `temperature:id1`.
 In the rare case the destination attribute already exists in the entity then you will get a `- ERROR: attribute <...> already exist in entity ...
       Cannot be automatically fixed` message and you need to deal with it manually.
+    - In `as_metadata` mode the attributes don't change their names and the ID is transformed in a regular metadata.
+Thus, from a point of view of external clients (i.e. a system doing `GET /v2/entities`) there wouldn't be any difference.
+However, this assumes that no attribute exists with more than one ID (i.e. `entities w/ at least one attr w/ more than one ID` is zero in the first pass of the script), otherwise it will fail.

 ## Troubleshooting